Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Draw two people on the board: one very short and one very tall.

-- Have students turn and talk to a partner about how each person looks.
+- Have students turn and talk to a partner about how each person looks using relevant details and descriptions.

 Explicit Instruction/Teacher modeling(5 minutes)

 - Tell students that sometimes we describe things by using OppositeWords.
 Opposite words are words like tall and short, big and little, and dark and light.
-Using opposite words helps us to contrast two things.
+Using opposite words helps us to contrast two things, people, and ideas.

 - Write sentences about the people on the board using opposite words (tall/short) and sensory details (describe how the people look).